Metallicity Properties of the Galactic Bulge Stars Near and Far: Expectations from the Auriga Simulation: Acknowledgements

 \section{Acknowledgements}

 We thank the referee for helpful comments and suggestions.
-We also thank Juntai Shen for helpful discussions.
+We also thank Robert Grand for providing the Auriga simulation, and Juntai Shen for helpful discussions.
 This work was supported by the National Natural Science Foundation of China under grant No. 12122301, by a Shanghai Natural Science Research Grant (21ZR1430600), by the Cultivation Project for LAMOST Scientific Payoff and Research Achievement of CAMS-CAS, by the ``111'' project of the Ministry of Education under grant No. B20019, and by the China Manned Space Project with No. CMS-CSST-2021-B03.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.